domsteil/sgxjvm-public/docs/source/handler-trees.rst

 encryption/decryption.
 When a ``Handler`` is receiving a message it furthermore has access to a ``Sender`` which can send messages the other way.

-JVM-in-SGX provides handlers to perform the following tasks, and you can write your own:
+SGXJVM provides handlers to perform the following tasks, and you can write your own:

 * Communicating the contents of Java exceptions.
 * Multiplexing "channels" onto the stream of messages.
 This allows multiple users to interact with an enclave simultaneously.